GoogleChromeLabs/extension-manifest-converter/README.md

     python3 emc.py
     ```

-    The tool should log basic usage information to the console.
+    The tool logs basic usage information to the console.

 ## Usage